scizen9/SEDM-Docs/source/Quick.rst

 A/B pairs, it will do this twice.
 Check the lower-right window to see if the background subtraction is in process.

+We now record the name of the reducer (see step 7 below).
+This can be made easier if you set the environment variable SEDM_USER to your name.
+It will then come up as the default name when asked.

 In the top-right Xterm window, the observer interacts with the pipeline using the following steps:

 1. cd into current (UT) date directory: